WebAssembly/component-model/design/mvp/Explainer.md

 value was eagerly read or written, a sentinel indicating that the operation did not complete yet (`blocked`), or a sentinel indicating that the future is closed (`closed`).

+The number of elements returned when the value is `complete` is at most `1`.

+The `..1` in the buffer types indicates that these buffers may hold at most one element.

 In the Canonical ABI, the buffer is passed as a pointer to a buffer in linear memory.